NotePlan/plugins/jgclark.Summaries/README.md

 And also:
 - make a Map of Content (MOC) note for a search term

+(But note that the /savedSearch commands now live in the separate [SearchExtensions plugin](https://github.com/NotePlan/plugins/tree/main/jgclark.SearchExtensions/).)

 ## Commands
 This Plugin provides commands that generate several different sorts of **summaries** and **basic stats from your daily notes**, that are saved back into special NotePlan notes in the Summaries folder.
 Most start by asking for the time period you wish to operate over: